 - The end goal for over half of organisations is company growth or remaining competitive

 - 44% said improving staff efficiency and productivity is a trigger to launching digital transformation programmes

 - 34% cite security risks as a barrier to digital transformation, while 24% said the issue lay with regulatory compliance issues

 About PFU (EMEA) Limited

 Information is the lifeblood of business.
 By making it work harder, we create the knowledge that empowers organisations to do more.
-We achieve this by enabling data to move seamlessly between physical and digital environments, so information becomes more usable to more people.
+We achieve this by enabling data to move seamlessly between physical and digital environments, so information becomes more usable for more people.

 PFU (EMEA) Limited is a specialist company within the Fujitsu family, that’s dedicated to information management solutions.
 We offer advanced technology, intelligent software and consultancy services; these have made us the partner of choice for the world’s most ambitious organisations.
 So, whether it is document management solutions, bringing galleries online, or small format keyboards for coders, we are committed to enabling the world’s flow of knowledge.

 Operating in Europe, the Middle East, and Africa, PFU (EMEA) Limited is responsible for marketing and sales of Fujitsu document scanners.
-The European company was established in the United Kingdom in 1981 and has offices in Germany, Italy and Spain and Knowledge Suites in London, France, Dubai and Russia.
-For more information, please see: www.fujitsu.com/uk/about/local/corporate/subsidiaries/fel/
+The European company was established in the United Kingdom in 1981 and has offices in Germany, Italy and Spain and Knowledge Suites in London, France, Dubai and Russia For more information, please see: www.fujitsu.com/uk/about/local/corporate/subsidiaries/fel/

 Date: July 23, 2020